Roberta F. Colman: Career

 In 1966, she joined the faculty at the Washington University School of Medicine, where she had carried out postdoctoral research.
 From 1967 to 1973, Colman was a professor at Harvard Medical School, beginning as an assistant professor and later being promoted to associate professor.
-She joined the faculty at the University of Delaware in 1973, the first woman biochemist to hold a faculty position there.
+She joined the faculty at the University of Delaware in 1973, the first female biochemist to hold a faculty position there.
 She was the Willis F. Harrington Professor of Chemistry and Biochemistry, and director of the Chemistry-Biology Interface Graduate Program.
 She was elected a fellow of the American Association for the Advancement of Science (AAAS) in 1988.
 In 1988, Colman represented the Federation of American Societies for Experimental Biology (FASEB), when testified at a Senate budget hearing in support of increased funding for the National Science Foundation.

 Colman's research involved "the effects of chemical modifications on enzymes".
 She held research grants from the National Science Foundation, the American Cancer Society and the National Institutes of Health, and wrote or co-wrote over 260 published scholarly articles.
 She served on the editorial boards of the Journal of Biological Chemistry, Protein Expression and Purification, and Protein Science, and was editor-in-chief of Archives of Biochemistry and Biophysics from 1984 to 2001.
 She retired from the University of Delaware in 2009.

 Among her biochemistry graduate students at Delaware was Siddhartha Roy.